SPARLab/BikeMaps/README.md

 A full list of required python packages can be found in requirements.txt and can be installed via pip
     `pip install -r requirements.txt`

-If all dependancies have been met, running `./manage.py runserver` should start the development server at 127.0.0.1:8000
+If all dependencies have been met, running `./manage.py runserver` should start the development server at 127.0.0.1:8000

 _Note: There are additional requirements for serving this application in a production setting, and the relevant Django documentation should be consulted in this scenario.
 This repo does not provide production settings for security reasons._